Jeff Badrtalei, Program Director

-The Bachelor of Science in Applied Studies is a specially designed online degree program that meets the needs of diverse students who have significant work experience and/or have made progress toward or achieved associate degrees that they may readily transfer to pursue upper division coursework.
-This program emphasizes workplace applications of academic subjects enabling students to obtain a Bachelor of Science degree with advanced coursework preparing them for management and/or leadership roles in their professions.
+The Bachelor of Science in Applied Studies is a specially designed degree program that meets the needs of community college students who have earned associate degrees in technical fields for which there is no apparent bachelors degree program into which they may readily transfer and pursue upper division coursework.
+This program emphasizes the practical applications of academic subjects in real world situations.
+It enables students with technical or vocational associate degrees to obtain bachelors degrees with advanced coursework related to the associate degrees and prepares them for leadership roles in their professions.

 This program is dependent upon close and careful advising.
-The development and maintenance of close advising relationships between students and the Program Office is the key factor in assuring that the Applied Studies program meets the needs of the students that it was designed to serve.
-Students should contact the Program Office for a pre-application advising appointment.
+The development and maintenance of close advising relationships between students and faculty is the key factor in assuring that the Applied Studies program meets the needs of the students that it was designed to serve.
+Students should contact the Program Advisor for a pre-application advising appointment.

-Students are recommended to have significant lower division courses and/or general education courses completed (minimum 56 semester or equivalent units) prior to admission to the Applied Studies major.
-An applicant who does not already possess an Associate Degree will be counseled to meet the minimum number of units for transfer.
-The University works closely with community colleges throughout the region to ensure that potential Applied Studies majors are appropriately counseled to facilitate their transition to upper division status.
+The primary criterion for admission to the Applied Studies major program is possession of a (minimum 56 semester unit) technical Associate of Science degree from an accredited community college, or the equivalent.
+An applicant who does not already possess this degree will be counseled to return to a conveniently-located community college to complete his/her associate degree program.
+The university will work closely with community colleges throughout the region to ensure that potential Applied Studies majors who are referred to community colleges for completion of their associate degree requirements are appropriately counseled to facilitate their transition to upper division status.
 Work experience, while highly desirable, is not specifically required for admission to the Applied Studies degree program.

 An undergraduate student may be a candidate for graduation with Honors in Applied Studies provided he or she meets the following criteria: